bufbuild-ru/docs/docs/bufstream/data-governance/schema-enforcement/index.md

             readOnly: true
     ```

 With this configuration, consumers _always_ receive well-formed, self-describing data.
-If the producer sends un-enveloped messages, Bufstream automatically envelopes them using the latest revision of the topic's schema.
+If the producer sends unenveloped messages, Bufstream automatically envelopes them using the latest revision of the topic's schema.
 Bufstream then parses the message using the schema from the envelope.
 If the message doesn't match the schema, Bufstream rejects it and the data producer sees an error.

 ## Advanced configurations